afman42/svelte-selected-text-and-highlight/README.md

   - click text color and show
   - after hightlight can remove double click
   - store in the local storage
+  - add note in highlight text

 - can't
-  - add anotation in highlight text
   - double same text just replace one text